abacii-voice/arktic/README.md

 ## add

 On top of the client and project, can also specify a `--description`.
+Can specify `--file` argument to import from a file with the following format:

+{
+	"tag_name": {
+		"description": "DESCRIPTION",
+		"shortcut": "shortcut"
+	}
+}

+Standard rules apply for JSON (no trailing commas. double quotes only).
+Same type of file can used for flags.

 ## example commands

 List: `dm tags --client=Client1 --project=Project1 --is_enabled=True`

-Add: `dm tags add --client=Client1 --project=Project1 --name=TagName --description="tag description"`
+Add: `dm tags add --client=Client1 --project=Project1 --name=TagName --description tag description`

 Disable: `dm tags --tag=tag_id --enable=False`